-Run, Don't Walk: Amazon's Lightning Deals Are The Real Stars Of Prime Day
+Amazon's #1 Top-Rated Robot Vacuum Is On Sale Today For 32% Off

 While they're extra hyped up during holidays and other sale seasons, Lightning Deals are actually shoppable 365 days a year.
 If you head over to Amazon's Today's Deals page (basically, a treasure trove of discounts), you can find everything from the site's Deal of the Day (an assortment of highly-coveted products that are on sale for the entirety of the day), plus the fleeting Lightning Deals.
 You can also sign up for Amazon's daily deals email to get on-sale items delivered to your inbox.

+Today's deal is the #1 top-rated affordable robo-vac on Amazon right now.
+88% of buyers gave it 4 - 5 stars (minus one reviewer who likened it to an expensive cat toy — but that's really more of a testament to one clever kitty).
+It's a smart buy during a time we're being extra vigilant about the cleanliness of our environments.
+It's on sale until midnight, EST tonight.

-You sure can!
-Amazon actually allows you to watch Lightning Deals before they go live, which does all the work of reminding you when it's time to shop.
+Amazon actually allows you to watch Lightning Deals before they go live, which does all the work of reminding you when it's time to snap the product you want.
 Here's how it works: If you're browsing upcoming deals, you'll have the option to click "Watch This Deal."
 From there, any selected items will show up in your personalized Watched Deals section of the Today's Deals page.
-The best part, though, is that Amazon will automatically send a notification to your phone when the deal is about to start — just make sure you've downloaded the Amazon App and have those notifications turned on.
+Amazon will automatically send a notification to your phone when the deal is about to start.

 Advertisement